DavideZanolini/SDN_Traffic_Monitoring_for_DoS_attacks/ml_model_training/README.md

 ```

 Now you will find the dataset in `../data/csv_files`.
 Use this file to train the random forest model.
+This command is for using a pcap file that you created, if you want to use a csv file that you created you can upload it in the `../data/csv_files`.

 ### 5. Run `train_random_forest.py`